It can be tempting for young people to use alcohol or drugs to help them through tough challenges.

 - support them to solve their problems and to be successful, rather than doing things for them

-Being optimistic doesn't mean pretending things are different from how they are.
+Being optimistic does not mean pretending things are different from how they are.
 It means finding a way to be hopeful and look for positives.

 Remind your child that difficult times will pass.
-Sometimes when things go wrong or don’t go to plan, something good and unexpected can happen.
+Remind them of the disappointments they have overcome in the past.
+Sometimes when things go wrong or do not go to plan, something good and unexpected can happen.

 Ask for help